Lawrence Park, Toronto: Homes

 Lawrence Park's houses include a variety of architectural styles including English Cottage, Tudor Revival, Georgian and Colonial style designs.
 Most of these homes were built between 1910 and the late 1940s.
 For the last few years parts of Lawrence Park have been redeveloped with larger houses which do not match the scale of the original housing in the neighborhood.

 In the first part of 2011, the average resale house price in the neighborhood was $2,421,036, higher than any Toronto neighborhood other than the Bridle Path.

 The Lawrence Park Ratepayers Association (LPRA) has been active for several decades.
 Its mandate is to promote all matters regarding the welfare of Lawrence Park and its preservation as a residential park.
 The LPRA serves the residents of the portion of Lawrence Park that falls within the old City of Toronto - an area bounded by Lawrence Avenue East, Yonge Street, Blythwood Road and St. Ives.
 Its annual newsletter and website provide information about activities and issues in the neighbourhood.

 Education

 Public

 In Lawrence Park, secular English-oriented public schools are operated by the Toronto District School Board (TDSB).
 Publicly funded English-oriented separate schools are operated by the Toronto Catholic District School Board (TCDSB).
-In the City of Toronto, secular French-oriented public schools are provided by Conseil scolaire Viamonde, whereas French-oriented public separate schools are provided by Conseil scolaire catholique MonAvenir.
+In the City of Toronto, secular French-oriented public schools are provided by Conseil scolaire Viamonde, whereas French-oriented public Catholic schools are provided by Conseil scolaire catholique MonAvenir.
 However, neither of the French school boards operate a school in Lawrence Park.

 The following public schools are located in or near Lawrence Park: